voxel51/fiftyone/docs/source/user_guide/groups.rst

                     // Define the lower z extent of the "color by height" range
                     // Defaults to the lowest z value of the point cloud
-                    // Set to another value to cull stray points
                     // Eg. if the lidar was 1 meter above ground, try setting this to -1 "minZ": null
                 },